DiegelD/CarND-Path-Planning-Project/README.md

 ### 3.1 Finite State Machine
 A Finite State Machine (*FSM*) is a way to solve the [Behavior Planning Problem](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume9/mazer98a-html/node2.html).
-It makes decisions on a finite set of discrete states.
+It gets as input several possible next trajectory states and based on a transistion function it makes decisions on a finite set of discrete states.
 In our project we have five states:

 * **KL**: Keep Lane